Obtener Computadoras Restauradas (Get Refurbished Computers) (English Version)

 This school is one of 6 pilot schools receiving the following: 18 refurbished computers loaded with educational content in Spanish, help from tech volunteers, improvements in their internet, and the purchase of software.
 The computers were sponsored by a generous grant from the 20/22 Act Foundation.
 In exchange each school has a teacher and class work to help gather more educational content for use by schools in Puerto Rico and a teachers and class design a project to inspire girls to pursue careers in technology.

 We are planning that the pilot schools will be included in the computational thinking programs of the University of Puerto Rico and that participating teachers will become members of iEARN-Puerto Rico so their students can participate in international student learning projects.

 For pilot schools for which we can recruit corporate financial Sponsors, WCE-PR will work with them to develop a student-led refurbishing and training Chapter in the school.
 Read more about our WCE Puerto Rico Pilot Schools Project….

 As utilities are restored in Puerto Rico, we will resume recruiting computers and volunteers from the member companies of the 20/22 Act Society, a group founded by WCE Board member Robb Rill who is the Managing Director of The Strategy Group-Puerto Rico, a private-equity firm.

-My firm has worked with WCE for over eight years, and WCE is uniquely positioned to address the chronic problem of a lack of working computers and technical understanding to maintain them in schools for children who need them most to learn.
+My firm has worked with WCE for nine years, and WCE is uniquely positioned to address the chronic problem of a lack of working computers and technical understanding to maintain them in schools for children who need them most to learn.
 Measured by metrics of accessibility, Puerto Rico is likely the worst compared to any U.S. State.
 With support from firms like mine and Ciudadela, we can bridge the disconnect between accessibility and knowledge.” – Robb Rill, The Strategic Group – Puerto Rico

 The other schools in our pilot are Escuela Superio Vocacional Republica de Costa Rica in Caugas, Escuela Elemental Luis Llorens Torres in San Juan, Escuela Superior Ramon Vila Mayo in Rio Piedras, and a high school in the Santurce section of San Juan.
 You can see more details about our 6 pilot schools here….